jarkh/gallery/README.md

 ### Building

 The repository is automatically build using the `build.ps1` script.
 It finds all PSD1 files and generates nuget packages for each module.
 These will be stored in the output folder.
 They should not be checked in.
 A .gitignore has been created to prevent this.

+### Publishing to the PowerShell Gallery

+If you have the permissions to publish to the PowerShell Gallery, run the `Publish to PowerShell Gallery` GitHub Action and specify the folder to publish.
+For example: `ActiveDirectory/PowerShellUniversal.ActiveDirectory.Scripts/`.